ReSurfEMG/ReSurfEMG/docs/index.rst

-.. rsemg documentation master
+.. resurfemg documentation master

-rsemg documentation
+ReSurfEMG documentation
 ===================

-Here is some general information about the rsemg package.
+Here is some general information about the ReSurfEMG  package.
 We are working on documentation for programmers and medical professionals with some coding experience.